(Disclosure: Some of the links below may be affiliate links)

 They have a wealth of information.
 The only problem is that it is not always easy to find everything.
 And most of the information is in PDF files.
-So you have to download many files to get the information you are looking for.
+So you have to download many files to get the information you seek.

 Another very good source of information for these money statistics is the Global Wealth Report from Credit Suite.
 If you like numbers, you will love this report.
 And if you do not like so many numbers, I hope my article synthesized this well!

 I hope you liked these money statistics in Switzerland!
 I have learned a lot while doing my research for this post!

 Even though I have been living in Switzerland all my life, several of these statistics surprised me strongly!
 I had no idea so many people lived without credit cards, for instance.
 And it scares me that so many have debts.
 I always thought that Swiss people were good with their money.
 But this is not the case.

 These money statistics also show that there are some huge disparities in Switzerland.
 There are many mega-rich people in Switzerland.
 But there are also many people that cannot afford to go to the doctor.
 And many people have a lot more debt than I would have thought.

 So, yes, this is one of the richest countries in the world.
 But this is not one without poor people!

 Which of these money statistics was the most interesting for you?
 Is there something missing you would like to add?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book